magento/knowledge-base/src/troubleshooting/miscellaneous/disable-magento-banner-output-to-improve-site-performance.md

 labels: 2.2.x,2.3.x,2.x.x,AJAX requests,Magento Commerce,Magento Commerce Cloud,banner,disable,troubleshooting,how to,performance,Adobe Commerce,on-premises,cloud infrastructure
 ---

 This article provides a fix for low site performance.
-Low site performance can be caused by the Adobe Commerce Banner module being enabled but not used.
+Low site performance can be caused by the `Magento_Banner` module being enabled but not used.
 Disabling the module output can improve site performance.
 Review the article for resolution steps.

 >![info]
 >